yojoots/libbitcoin-system-wiki/Glossary.md

 ## Objects
 #### Unit
 The atomic transferable value of a [Coin](#coin).
-> The Satoshi is the Bitcoin Unit
+> The Satoshi is the Bitcoin unit.
 #### Transfer
 The change of control over certain [Units](#unit).
 #### Transaction